opsmill/infrahub/docs/topics/auth.md

 By default, Infrahub will allow anonymous access in read-only.
 It's possible to disable this via the configuration `main.allow_anonymous_access` or via the environment variable `INFRAHUB_ALLOW_ANONYMOUS_ACCESS`.

-#### Authentication mechanisms
+## Authentication mechanisms

 Infrahub supports two authentication methods

 - JWT token: Short life tokens generated on demand from the API.
 - API Token: Long life tokens generated ahead of time.

-> API tokens can be generated via the user profile page or via the Graphql interface.
+> API tokens can be generated via the user profile page or via the GraphQL interface.

 |                    | JWT  | TOKEN |
 | ------------------ | ---- | ----- |